Nislaco/Linux-GPU-V-Scripts-for-Hyper-V/README.md

 Step 7 You will need to transfer over files from your windows host to your virtual machine.

-This is done by going through the provided steps in file-move.txt
+This is done by going through the provided steps in "file-move-nv.txt" or "file-move-wsl".txt

 Step 8 you will want to apt-get install "curl git dkms dwarves" to provided the dependancies for the kernel compilation script: